chenaciousD/website/content/projects/LearningExperiments/index.md

 I applied these concepts to create an adaptive news summarization system.
 My idea was that, depending on the time of day and the topic, users might prefer different styles of news reading experiences.
 For instance, in the morning, users might prefer brief summaries, while in the evening, they might be more inclined to read longer articles.
 Preferences could also vary based on the topic, with some topics warranting concise summaries and others requiring more in-depth coverage.

 In this system, my "agent" determines the appropriate level of news detail to provide based on several factors, including the time of day, the day of the week, and the topic.
 Users can then offer feedback in the form of positive, negative, or neutral responses.
 I use this feedback as input into a reward function, which the agent employs to update its understanding of the user's preferences.
-This ensures that the agent can make better decisions the next time it encounters a similar state.
+This ensures that the agent can make better decisions the next time it encounters the same state.
 I implemented the reinforcement learning algorithm known as [q-learning](https://en.wikipedia.org/wiki/Q-learning).

 **Here's how it works:**
 - The backend periodically fetches new articles from [NewsAPI](https://newsapi.org/docs/endpoints/top-headlines).